-Parking on Campus.
+Parking on Campus

-Each vehicle parked on campus on a regular basis is required to have a parking permit which authorizes its owner/driver to park in designated spaces.
-Students and employees who park on campus may obtain parking permits in Building 18.
-Failure to obtain a parking permit or to adhere to parking and traffic rules and regulations may result in fines or other penalties.
+Students are no longer required to display a parking permit when parking in the designated student areas (red or unmarked spaces).
+Administrators, faculty, and staff are required to have a valid parking permit which authorizes their vehicles to park in the administrative or faculty/staff designated spaces.
+Failure to obtain a permit or to adhere to parking and traffic rules and regulations may result in fines or other penalties.

-A schedule of parking fees is given to each student during registration and to each employee at the time of his or her employment.
+Security and parking information is given to each student during registration and to each employee at the time of his or her employment.